BlueM/form-control-event-name/README.md

 # Version History

+## 1.0.4 (2020-09-29)
+- Fix IE11 compatibility, for cases where ES6 is not transpiled to ES5.
+- Updated npm dependencies to fix some vulnerabilites in 3rd-party code

 ## 1.0.3 (2020-01-26)
 - Updated npm dependencies to fix vulnerabilites in 3rd-party code.
 No changes in the module itself.